 - Stress testing

-Our noninvasive Diagnostic Vascular Units (DVUs) are full-service and accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories.
+Our noninvasive Diagnostic Vascular Ultrasound Labs are full-service and accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories, performing approximately 33,000 studies annually.
 We test for diseases and conditions affecting the arteries and veins of the circulatory system.
 Patients get same-day testing for emergency studies — usually within four hours of request.
 Non-emergency tests take place between 24-36 hours after request.
 Seven convenient testing locations are available.

 - Carotid duplex exams to check the carotid arteries for narrowing or blockage